vdelachaux/4DPop-QuickOpen/README.md

 ```4d
 $o:=New object$o.name:="Test formula"$o.formula:=Formula(myMethod)quickOpenPushAction($o)
 ```
+> 📌 Unless you set a "modal" property to true, the code is executed in a new process and provides a default menu bar.

 ### Form actions

 Form actions allow you to directly display a form.
-<br/>The form to be displayed must be in a folder located in the `quickAction` folder located in the `Resources` folder.
+<br/>The form to be displayed must be in a folder located in the `quickAction` folder located in the `Resources` folder of the database.
-<br/>The component executes the form in a new process and ensures the installation of a default menu bar.

 ```4d
 $o:=New object$o.name:="test form"$o.form:="TEST"quickOpenPushAction($o)
 ```
+> 📌 The form is displayed in a new process and provides a default menu bar.

 # How to change the main QuickOpen shortcut